This game is rated PEGI 18

 The requirement to access and alter the game's files to complete the story are probably the biggest hurdle for accessibility, as it requires a complex knowledge of how to handle the data.
 Although myriad tutorials exist online to help, it is still be difficult and confusing.

 As the gameplay virtually exclusively consists of reading text, which you can slow down, you don't need to be quick to react to anything.
 After each section of text you are required to click before the next text appears.

 Most of the text is large and outlined in black.
 The options to save and to go back to one of your save states are a little bit more difficult to read, however.
 There are also some times where the text is intentionally distorted or covered over with big black boxes, and it is always obvious when this is the case.
 There are other times when the text disappears quickly, and in these instances you are not expected to read it.
 There is no voice acting (apart from a final song over the credits).

 At the end of the game, when you are required to go into the game files, you are given hints about what and how to do it, but for the majority of the game, such hints are not needed due to the play-style.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Doki Doki Literature Club or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Doki Doki Literature Club in how they play or their theme.
 These are good alternative games to Doki Doki Literature Club, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.